 Union and intersection types in programming.
-Union types are almost as old as intersection types, first introduced by MacQueen et al. [1986],28 and both have a vast (and largely overlapping) research literature, with popular applications such as refinement types [Freeman and Pfenning 1991].
-These types have seen a recent resurgence, gaining a lot of traction both in academia [Alpuim et al. 2017; Binder et al. 2022; Castagna et al. 2022; Dunfield 2012; Huang and Oliveira 2021; Muehlboeck and Tate 2018; Rehman et al. 2022] and in industry,29 with several industry-grade programming languages like TypeScript, Flow, and Scala 3 supporting them, in addition to a myriad of lesser-known research languages.
-It is worth noting that many modern type systems with intersection types do not support T- \land -I in its full generality.
+Union types are almost as old as intersection types, first introduced by MacQueen et al. (1986),30 and both have a vast (and largely overlapping) research literature, with popular applications such as refinement types (Freeman and Pfenning, 1991).
+These types have seen a recent resurgence, gaining a lot of traction both in academia (Muehlboeck and Tate, 2018; Huang and Oliveira, 2021; Castagna et al., 2022; Rehman et al., 2022; Dunfield, 2012; Binder et al., 2022; Alpuim et al., 2017) and in industry,31 with several industry-grade programming languages like TypeScript, Flow, and Scala 3 supporting them, in addition to a myriad of lesser-known research languages.
+It is worth noting that many modern type systems with intersection types do not support T-A-I in its full generality.
 For example, in TypeScript, a term can only assume an overloaded intersection type if that term is a function with a list of pre-declared type signatures, and in Scala intersections can only be introduced through inheritance.
 Unions and intersections have also found uses in program analysis.
-Palsberg and Pavlopoulou [1998] showed that polyvariant analysis can be related formally to a subtyping system with union, intersection, and recursive types.
-Unions model sets of abstract values and intersections model each usage of an
+Palsberg and Pavlopoulou (1998) showed that polyvariant analysis can be related formally to a subtyping system with union, intersection, and recursive types.
+Unions model sets of abstract values and intersections model each usage of an abstract value.
+Their system conspicuously does not feature polymorphism, but it is well-known that there is a correspondence between intersection types and polymorphism - a polymorphic type can be viewed as an infinite intersection of all its possible instantiations (Aiken and Wimmers, 1993).
+Smith and Wang (2000) propose inferring polymorphic types, rather than intersections, for function definitions, which is more flexible and composable as it can process unrelated definitions separately, whereas the approach based solely on intersections is a global process.
+We believe that having both intersections and polymorphism, as in MLscript, represents the best of both worlds.